Jopie Fourie

 Josef Johannes "Jopie" Fourie (27 August 1879 – 20 December 1914) was a Boer soldier.
-A scout and dispatch rider during the Boer War, he later took part in the Maritz Rebellion of 1914–1915 against General Louis Botha, the then Prime Minister of South Africa, and was executed by firing squad.
+A scout and dispatch rider during the Second Boer War, he later took part in the Maritz Rebellion of 1914–1915 against General Louis Botha, the prime minister of South Africa.
+For his involvement, he was found guilty of treason and executed by firing squad.

 Early life

-Fourie was educated at Grey College, Bloemfontein.
+Fourie was educated at Grey College, Bloemfontein and Victoria College (now Paul Roos Gymnasium), Stellenbosch.
 As a schoolboy, he served under Piet Roos during the Jameson Raid.
 During the Second Boer War, which began in 1899, he was a scout and dispatch rider and was wounded and captured north of Pretoria during that war.

 By 1914, Fourie had been commissioned into the Active Citizens Force (ACF) as an officer of the Union Defence Force.

 Rebellion

-By the beginning of 1914 the high economic expectations of the unification of South Africa had been dashed.
+By the beginning of 1914, the high economic expectations of the unification of South Africa had been dashed.
 Three to four years of drought had devastated farms in parts of the Orange Free State.
 The government suppression of the 1913 and 1914 strikes on the Witwatersrand alienated Afrikaner workers.
 This created a fertile ground for rebellion.
 The trigger for the rebellion was Britain's declaration of war in 1914, which also put South Africa in a state of war.
 As a result of this, His Majesty's Government asked the South African cabinet to invade the German colony of South West Africa.

-The 1914 Revolt occurred because believers in republicanism rose up against the Pro-British government of the Union of South Africa, as they did not wish to fight for the British Empire against the German Empire.
+The 1914 Revolt occurred because believers in republicanism rose up against the pro-British government of the Union of South Africa, as they did not wish to fight for the British Empire against the German Empire.
 Many Afrikaners had German ancestors, were veterans of the Boer Commandos, or eyewitnesses to systematic British war crimes during the Second Boer War.

 Without first resigning his British commission, Fourie led a Commando which inflicted 40 per cent of the casualties of Government security forces.
-His commando also fired on their opponents during a brief truce.
-He and his brother Hannes were captured at Nooitgedacht in the district of Rustenburg on 16 December 1914.
+His commando also fired on its opponents during a brief truce.
+In one instance, Fourie's men shot and killed a soldier, William Allan King, who was tending to a wounded man.
+Ironically, Fourie and King, a well-liked native administrator in Transvaal, were noted to have been good friends before the rebellion.
+Fourie and his brother Hannes were captured at Nooitgedacht in the district of Rustenburg on 16 December 1914.